cnicolaou/cnikolaou.github.io/index.md

 I am currently working on several challenges ranging from Social Analytics and Big Data to scaling technical infrastructure.

-Back in January 2015, with the help of dedicated community members, I started [MENA Devs](http://menadevs.com), a community initiative for developers in the MENA regions.
+Back in January 2015, with the help of dedicated community members, I started [MENA Devs](http://menadevs.com), a community initiative for developers in the MENA region.

+I am a Greek national and currently residing in Beirut, Lebanon.

-To contact me: email AT cnicolaou DOT com
+Contact me on: email AT cnicolaou DOT com